acidonper/jump-app-gitops/README.md

 - Deploy CI/CD objects in jump-app-cicd namespace (Imagestreams, BuildConfigs, Tekton Pipelines, etc)
 - Deploy _Jump App's_ microservices in each environment/namespace
 - Create Service Mesh objects when Istio support is enabled
-- Create Serverless services when Knative is enabled
+- Create Serverless services when Knative support is enabled

-_NOTE:_ It is important to know that it is possible to activate/deactivate features through variable _enabled_ defined for each sub-chart in the global _values.yaml_ file.
+_NOTE:_ It is important to know that it is possible to activate/deactivate features through the variable _enabled_ defined for each sub-chart in the global _values.yaml_ file.

 ## Requisites